iposton/angular-senators-votes/README.md

 ```
 Now that I defined selected I can access the selected id with `self.selected.id`.
 To get votes the ProPublica endpoint requires the id of the senator.
 I can use the variable `self.selected.id` and concatenate it into the endpoint when the getVotes function is called.
 The endpoint will look like this `'https://api.propublica.org/congress/v1/members/' + self.selected.id + '/votes.json'`.
 The response will have the bills voted on here `response.data.results[0].votes`.
 This array is then defined to a variable called `self.votes` so it can be rendered in the html with ng-repeat as `vm.votes`.

 When ng-repeat parses the vote array you can use ng-init to run a function as many times as the length of the vote array.
 Passing in a single vote to the function so that you can get the results for that function from the api.
 The function `voteResults(v)` takes the vote and gets voting results with `v.vote_uri` as the endpoint.
 The results are pushed to a custom array called `self.resultsArray` which is then rendered with another ng-repeat.
-Keep the results inline with the votes array by checking the have the same roll_call number which is the vote id essentially `ng-if="r.roll_call === v.roll_call"`.
+Keep the results inline with the votes array by checking they have the same roll_call number which is the vote id essentially `ng-if="r.roll_call === v.roll_call"`.

 ```html